 Workplace Stress and Burnout - A stressed employee with no work-life balance may not be able to perform well.
 Too much work or too little time to meet deadlines chronically can play havoc on their mental and physical health.
 Obviously, an unhealthy employee will never deliver healthy numbers.

 The Solution –Managers should know what tasks have been given to the employee and what their load level is.
 If a particular employee is overloaded with work, the manager should make arrangements to delegate some of his tasks to those with better capacity.
 Speak to HR and organize stress-busting activities to break the monotony.

-As a manager/leader, you need to have a proper plan to deal with underperforming employees.
-In order for the organization to grow, you must continuously monitor employee performance and take actions to improve it.
+To foster organizational growth, it is imperative for a leader to establish a comprehensive strategy for managing underachieving employees by consistently tracking their performance and implementing measures to enhance it within the framework of the sales funnel and pipeline.
 The most important thing to remember when adopting these steps is that you are actually supporting the sales rep's development by proactively addressing performance gains and gaps, which in turn will help the organization.